 Messaging tools can help you manage incoming messages by adding labels to existing chats.
 WhatsApp provides existing colour coded labels such as New customer and Pending payment plus you can create your own.
 So you can use Labels for customer relationship management (CRM).

 We’ve already seen how WhatsApp provides a great way for customers to contact your business but can you message your customers?
 Yes!
 This is a key strength of WhatsApp Business as it works in a similar way to an email newsletter but is a lot more effective.
-I’m not showing off, well perhaps a little 😃, but my read rate for The #SocialMediaDaily is over 90%, considerably higher than any email newsletter I’ve ever sent.
-You can obtain statistics but selecting the 3 dots on the top right of the Business tools page.
+I’m not showing off, well perhaps a little 😃, but my read rate in 2020 for The #SocialMediaDaily is over 90%, considerably higher than any email newsletter I’ve ever sent.
+You can obtain statistics for your WhatsApp messages by selecting the 3 dots on the top right of the Business tools page.

 Just like an email newsletter, you build a list of subscribers (Broadcast List) and then send Broadcast messages on a one-to-many basis.
 It’s important to note that this is different from a WhatsApp Group where everyone sees every message.
 With a WhatsApp Business Broadcast, if a recipient replies to your message only you will receive the reply.
 So it works in the same way as an email platform such as MailChimp.
 Of course if you want to have a Group conversation you can do this in the same way as you would with the standard WhatsApp.
 Simply select the three dots on the top right of the screen then New broadcast or New group as appropriate.